-School will ensure that pupils are aware of how they can raise a concern should they be worried about a member of staffs conduct, this may be for example by talking to a trusted adult - information is clearly present on toilet doors, in the staff kitchen and staffroom.
+School will ensure that pupils are aware of how they can raise a concern should they be worried about a member of staff's conduct, this may be for example by talking to a trusted adult.

 Physical Intervention

 We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.